 Our day pupils come from the surrounding Local Authorities and pupils willingly travel to and from Leicester City, Leicestershire, Rutland, Derby, Peterborough and Northamptonshire.

 A place will only be offered where there is a space within the appropriate year group and where the pupil meets the criteria set out below.

 - Pupils will be aged between 8 and 18 years

 - All pupils will have a statement of special educational needs or EHCP

-- The statement will specify that the pupil exhibits social, emotional and mental health difficulties
+- The statement will specify that the pupil exhibits social, emotional and mental health difficulties or high functioning autism

 - Pupils will normally have been assessed as being within the low average to above average ability range